-All wiring should be made in accordance with the National Electrical Code.
-The local power company should be consulted to determine the availability of sufficient power to operate the unit.
-The voltage, frequency, and phase at the power supply should be checked to make sure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.
+Consult your local Power Company to determine the availability of sufficient power to operate the unit.
+Check the voltage, frequency, and phase at the power supply to ensure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.

 Install a branch circuit fused disconnect near the unit, in accordance with the N.E.C. or local codes.
 Wire sizes and overcurrent protection should be determined from the unit nameplate ampacity and in accordance with N.E.C. and local building codes.
 Under no circumstances should wiring be sized smaller than is recommended by either of these two sources.